 What is Alameda County doing to control the spread of Hantavirus?

-According to Alameda County Vector Control Services District (ACVCSD), deer mice, the reservoir animals of the Sin Nombre virus that causes human Hantavirus Pulmonary Syndrome (HPS), are abundant and widely distributed in Alameda County, especially in rural communities and in housing developments that are built adjacent to wild, open areas.
+According to Alameda County Vector Control Services District (ACVCSD), deer mice, the reservoir animals of the Sin Nombre, are abundant and widely distributed in Alameda County, especially in rural communities and in housing developments that are built adjacent to wild, open areas.
 ACVCSD staff has conducted hantavirus surveillance in Anthony Chabot, Del Valle, Redwood, Sunol, and Tilden Regional Parks, as well as in different locations in Oakland, Dublin, Fremont, Pleasanton, and Livermore.
 Positive antibodies of the Sin Nombre virus have been identified in deer mice.
-Any person exposed to rodent urine, droppings or nesting material when cleaning an abandoned outhouse, dilapidated barn, horse stable, cabin, or storage shed should take precautions and follow the Rodent Clean Up recommendations.
+Any person exposed to rodent urine, droppings or nesting material when cleaning an abandoned outhouse, dilapidated barn, horse stable, cabin, or storage shed should take precautions and follow these guidelines: How to Clean Up After Rodents | Healthy Pets, Healthy People | CDC.